spring-attic/micrometer-observation-spring-boot/CONTRIBUTING.md

 # Contributing Guide

-This Contributing Guide is intended for those that would like to contribute to Micrometer Tracing.
+This Contributing Guide is intended for those that would like to contribute to Micrometer Observation Spring Boot.

-If you would like to use any of the published Micrometer Tracing modules as a library in your project, you can instead include the Micrometer Tracing artifacts from the Maven Central repository using your build tool of choice.
+If you would like to use any of the published Micrometer Observation Spring Boot modules as a library in your project, you can instead include the Micrometer Observation Spring Boot artifacts from the Maven Central repository using your build tool of choice.

 ## Code of Conduct